matn7/CS-Notes/src/main/java/persistence/README.md

 ```

 - :star: Not only composite key even **business key (e.g. ISBN)** are not recommended for uniquely identify a record.
-- A Business key is also called **Natural key**.
+- A Business key also called **Natural key**.
-- A business key is not just a unique identifier but it also has a business meaning associated with it.
+- A business key is not just a unique identifier, but it also has a business meaning associated with it.

 ```java
 @Entity